The Camera app on your Chromebook is about to get an upgrade.

 Google’s representative, François Beaufort, states on his Google+ profile that Chrome OS will now be capable of having multiple cameras.

-A multiple camera selector for Chrome OS
+Got a lot of cameras?
+A multiple camera selector for Chrome OS rolls out.

 What does this mean exactly?
 It’s where you can plug in additional webcams that you may have lying around via USB, and your Chromebook will give you the option to select between your basic webcam or your external cameras.
+If you need multiple cameras on a Chromebook, this update will be your joy.

 Yes, that’s “camera” with an “s.”
 You can have multiple cameras connected and choose whichever you want.